The medicines used to prevent a stroke are called anticoagulants. These help to stop blood clots forming in your blood vessels.

 Another risk score called the HAS-BLED score is used to estimate the risk of major bleeding when you are taking a medicine to reduce the risk of stroke if you have AF.
-This helps to decide whether or not the benefits of taking one of the medicines (see below) outweigh the risks.
+This helps to decide whether or not steps should be taken to reduce your risk of bleeding if you take anticoagulation.

 Which medicines help to reduce the risk of stroke?

 Warfarin can interact with some foods, alcohol and other medicines.
-Some of the newer anticoagulants (dabigatran, apixaban and rivaroxaban) have less interaction with foods, alcohol and other medicines.
+Some of the newer anticoagulants (dabigatran, apixaban, rivaroxaban and edoxaban) have less interaction with foods, alcohol and other medicines.

 What are the benefits and risks of anticoagulant medicines?